citiususc/hipster/README.md

 ## Features

 The current version of the library comes with some very well-known and wide used search algorithms.
-Note that this list may not be exhaustive:
+We're working to add more algorithms soon:

 * Search algorithms:
     * Uninformed search: